Kurta97/planetarium-api-service/README.md

 - Edit your reservations
 - Delete a reservation
 - View a reservation list or detail
-- Add ticket to reservation
+- Add astronomy show and planetarium dome to reservation
-- Delete ticket from reservation
+- Delete astronomy show and planetarium dome from reservation
 - You can use the service only after registration and only with active JWT token